usnistgov/dioptra/docs/source/index.rst

 Use Dioptra
 ^^^^^^^^^^^^^^^^^^^

-- :ref:`See the system requirements <reference-system-requirements>` before getting set up
-- :ref:`Follow the setup guide <how-to-quick-setup>` to build the Docker containers and start the services
+- :ref:`Follow the installation guide <explanation-install-dioptra>` to build the Docker containers and start the services
 - :ref:`Run the Hello World tutorial <tutorial-hello-world-in-dioptra>` to make sure things are set up correctly

 .. rst-class:: header-on-a-card